Monday.com vs Basecamp for Remote Teams 2026: Which Is Actually Worth Your Money?

 Basecamp

 Basecamp doesn't try to be everything.
-It's been around since 2004 — which makes it older than Twitter, YouTube, and the iPhone — and its creators at 37signals have resisted feature bloat for over two decades.
-That stubborn approach is actually its biggest selling point in 2026 for a specific type of remote team: one drowning in tool complexity that just wants one place where everyone can find stuff.
+It's been around since 2004 — which, fun fact, makes it older than Twitter, YouTube, and the iPhone — and its creators at 37signals have stubbornly resisted feature bloat for over two decades.
+In 2026, that stubbornness is actually its biggest selling point for a specific type of remote team: one that's drowning in tool complexity and just wants one place where everyone can find stuff.

-I have a lot of respect for what 37signals built here.
+Honestly, I have a lot of respect for what 37signals has built here.
 It takes real conviction to say "no" to feature requests for 20 years straight while your competitors keep piling stuff on.

 Key Features